 "I enjoy having foot massage and thai oil massage.
 I usally go to one of the massage parlour in geylang.
 The foot massage normally done by male and oil body massage by thailand lady.
 I had tried the tradition thai massage and found it painful as it consist lot of body bending.
 Thai oil massage will be more comfortable.
 I paid S$45/h for the oil massage and $20/h for the foot massage..."

-Singapore is such a sunny country, you would not expect tanning studios to be such a big industry -- but yet they are.
+Massage can improve the immune system and boosts longevity. you would not expect tanning studios to be such a big industry -- but yet they are.
 Just as in Japan, it is cool to have bleached blond hair and a Californian tan -- a far cry from the days from dark skin signified poverty and a life spent toiling in the rice paddies.
 At Fabulous Tan, for example, items on the menu include Frosted Hemp (a dark bronzer treatment with body blush (trademark), hemp and hydrant), the iced creme (tanning accelerator with dark dual bronzer and coolant), chocolate indulgence (intensifier with fourth dimension bronzer that firms, tightens, conditions and moisturizers the skin) and pure gold (seventh dimension bronzer with the trademarked Bodyblush).
 Fabulous Tan have studios on Orchard Road (6735 5335) and Bugis (6884 5455) -- plenty of promotions including free trial tan and free membership for anyone holding a used Cathay movie stub can be found here.

 Another popular tanning salon is Bronz Tanning, located at 18 Cross Street #02-18 Marsh and McLennan Centre, China Square Central.
 The website says Bronz is "Singapore's first unisex professional solarium and the largest tanning salon in Southeast Asia...
 BRONZ is the official tanning salon for Carrie Models International (Singapore), Mister Singapore Organisation and Singapore BodyBuilders and Fitness Federation (SBBF).
 We are also proud to be the renowned tanning salon in Southeast Asia frequent by celebrities, models, PMEBs (Professionals, Managers, Executives and Businessmen), fitness enthusiasts and bribes-to-be.
 More than ten thousands people have experienced BRONZ Tanning..."